twjeffery/DIO-test-2/docs/shared-service/Justice/look-up-contact-information-for-lawyers-and-law-firms.md

 {: .no_toc .mt-8 .mb-5}
 `law-society-api`
 {: .mt-2 .mb-5}
-The law society database is a directory to look up contact information for lawyers and law firms to use within your service.
-This micro-service provides authority for this information, to ensure that it is the same for all systems that need to use it.
+The law society database is a directory to look up information on lawyers and law firms to use within your service.

-Used for identification to verify the identity of lawyers and delegate access to legal assistants and law students.
-Also used to associate law firm to specific lawyers.

 [Swagger - API documentation](https://jdms-law-society-api-jdms-prod.os99.gov.ab.ca/swagger/index.html)      [Health check](https://jdms-platform-api-jdms-dev.os99.gov.ab.ca/health-ui#/healthchecks)